IDAES/idaes-pse/docs/source/models/pressure_changer.rst

 Model Structure
 ---------------

-The core Pressure Changer unit model consists of a single Holdup0D (named holdup) with one Inlet Port (named inlet) and one Outlet Port (named outlet).
+The core Pressure Changer unit model consists of a single control volume (named ControlVolume0D), a state block, containing the states, one Inlet Port (named inlet) and one Outlet Port (named outlet).

 Construction Arguments
 ----------------------